Entrepreneurs may be able to avoid bankruptcy by anticipating difficulties - if they keep a close eye on the financial situation of their business.

 If there is substantial evidence that by arrangement with creditors, creditors’ claims will be satisfied to a greater extent than would be the case in bankruptcy proceedings comprising liquidation of the debtor’s assets, a declaration of bankruptcy is made with the option of an arrangement with creditors.

-If there are no grounds for declaring bankruptcy and an understanding of a different kind is reached, the bankruptcy proceedings comprise liquidation of the debtor’s assets.
+If there are no grounds for declaring bankruptcy with the option of an arrangement with creditors, bankruptcy is declared comprising liquidation of the debtor’s assets.

-The objective of the rehabilitation proceedings is for the firm to recover its capacity to compete on the market in accordance with an agreement reached with creditors.
-The rehabilitation proceedings also include restructuring of staff, as well as of assets.
+The objective of the rehabilitation proceedings is recovery of the company’s capacity to compete on the market in accordance with an agreement reached by creditors.
+The rehabilitation proceedings includes also restructuring of staff and assets.